Joe-ab1do/MCP230xx-PCF857x-AIO/README.md

 <a href="http://nodered.org" target="noderedinfo">Node-RED</a> nodes to configure and control MCP23008, MCP23017, PCF8574(A) and PCF8575 i2c port expanders.

+## Prerequisite to installation
+This node uses the `i2cdetect` command.
+Normally this is included in a Linux distro.
+However, in cases where it is not, installation of this node will fail.
+Prior to installation, run `i2cdetect -l`, which should bring up a list of your i2c busses.
+If instead you get  `i2cdetect command not found`, then run `sudo apt install i2c-tools` and test again.

 ## Install

 To install use the  `Menu - Manage palette - Install`  option and search for @joe-ab1do/mcp-pcf-aio, or run the following command in your Node-RED user directory, typically `~/.node-red`